 - ST launched a LoRa-based IoT tracking development kit featuring LoRa transceiver SX1276.
 The kit will simplify development for LoRa-based asset tracking applications.

 Why wait when LoRa Technology can solve your real-world IoT challenges today?
-Join the LoRa Community™ to contact the Semtech team with your IoT challenges and look forward to exciting new updates to our developer ecosystem in the coming months – we look forward to hearing from you.
+Visit the LoRa Developer Portal to contact the Semtech team with your IoT challenges and look forward to exciting new updates to our developer ecosystem in the coming months – we look forward to hearing from you.